architdhakar/Library-Management-System/README.md

 - **Student Oversight**:
   - View a list of all registered students and their outstanding fines.
   - Reset passwords for student accounts.
-- **Automated Notifications**:
-  - Trigger a (simulated) email reminder for students whose books are due the next day.

 ###  Student System
 - **Secure Login**: Students log in with their roll number and password.